Enjoy sex like you used to

 Other therapies are more effective and reliable.
 This includes ED medications like:

 If you’re looking for something as discreet as fish oil supplements (but with a much better taste), consider chewable ED hard mints.
-These compounded medications contain the same active ingredients in Cialis and Viagra at customized dosages.
+These compounded medications contain both Sildenafil and Tadalafil at various dosages.

 If you’re tired of mackerel and ready to upgrade your sex life, schedule an online consultation to explore your options.